murtyjones/murtyjones.github.io/_posts/2020-09-13-understanding-lightning-2.markdown

     2. If Alice signs a transaction to spend the coins *and* a week has passed since the funding transaction ws entered into the Bitcoin blockchain
 - Alice broadcasts the transaction, and once a miner includes it in a block, the payment channel is considered "open."

-You can see that both of the concepts described above (multsig and timelocking) are used in this transaction.
+You can see that both of the concepts described above (Multisig and timelocking) are used in this transaction.

 At this point you might be wondering a couple of things: